FutureUnreal/github-readme-stats-enhanced/readme.md

 ## 🔄 Relationship with Original Project

-This project is an enhanced version of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats), maintaining all original features while adding managed repository statistics functionality.
-Thanks to the original author [@anuraghazra](https://github.com/anuraghazra) for the excellent work!
+Enhanced version of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) with managed repository statistics.
+Thanks to [@anuraghazra](https://github.com/anuraghazra) for the excellent work!

 # GitHub Stats Card

-Copy and paste this into your markdown, and that's it.
-Simple!
+Copy and paste this into your markdown!

 Change the `?username=` value to your GitHub username.